 Lead Generation

-For many businesses, lead generation is key to growing their customer base and revenue.
+Lead generation is critical for many businesses to grow their customer base and revenue.
 There are specific vital metrics to track when it comes to lead generation, such as:

 Cost per lead (CPL)